-XTB South Africa Customer Service
+XTB UK Customer Service

 When our team tested it, there was no wait time before an agent was connected to us.
 You are not required to submit your name or email to chat with an agent, although if you start the chat outside the hours in which live agents are available, the chatbot which is available 24/7 will request an email so that live agents can reach out to you when they are back online.

 The answers we received from the chat were relevant.
-To initiate a chat, click on the live chat icon on the XTB website, then click send ‘Send us a message.
+To initiate a chat, click on the live chat icon on the XTB website, then click send ‘Send us a message’.
 You can also choose to search for a topic you need information about and relevant articles will be suggested to you.

 2) Email support: XTB also offers email support to customers and is available from 9:00 AM to 6:00 PM on working days.
 We sent an inquiry to the email support of XTB and did not get any response after several hours.
 The XTB email address is [email protected]

-Do we Recommend XTB South Africa?
+Do we Recommend XTB UK?

 Because of the various regulations that XTB is under, they are obliged to ensure the protection of client funds, which makes them safe for traders.
 They also offer negative balance protection for retail clients.

 We recommend that you go through our review again and visit the broker’s website and probably ask any questions you have via their live chat to help you decide if the broker meets your requirement.
 If you are looking to open a professional account, then you will have to signup with another broker.

-XTB South Africa FAQs
+XTB UK FAQs

 Is XTB good for beginners?

 They also have a demo account that beginners can use to practice before they put in real money.
 Beginners can also access the trading platforms of XTB from multiple devices, including mobile apps on Android and iOS.
-If you are ready to take the risk, you can try the platform.

 What type of broker is XTB?